-5.2.11 450MM RELATED METRICS
+450MM RELATED METRICS

 450mm specific requirement has been discussed in order to seek any FO TR Table items.
-Although the factory services requirements specific to 450mm manufacturing have not been identified in the 2011 edition, 300mm factory services are expected to be applicable to 450mm and so do the FO requirements captured.
+Although the factory services requirements specific to 450mm manufacturing have not been captured in 2009 edition, 300mm factory services are expected to be applicable to 450mm and so do the FO requirements captured.
 There are apparent different requirements in 450mm for the FO.
 The distinct example is cycle time requirement.
-The longer factory cycle time requirements are expected since the beam production equipment such as litho exposure tools and inspection tools inevitably have a longer cycle times compared to the similar 300mm tools (since the process time is proportional to the area of treatment (beamscan).
+The longer factory cycle time requirements are expected since the beam production equipment such as litho exposure tools and inspection tools inevitably have a longer cycle times compared to the similar 300mm tools.